 3. Therefore, a moral Creator exists.

 God gifts each of us with a basic moral compass.
 We know this deep down.
-God also, in His infinite wisdom, allows us to deny it, ignore it, or convince ourselves otherwise; yet it remains our best guide toward a decent and moral culture.
+This moral compass (conscience and mind) doesn't make clear every moral dilemma, but on basic issues of fundamental morality, we know what is objectively good or evil.
+God also, in His infinite wisdom, allows us to deny objective morality, ignore it, or convince ourselves otherwise; yet it remains our only infallible guide toward a decent and moral culture.
 As Rev. Martin Luther King, Jr. noted:

 “If we are to go forward, we must go back and rediscover those precious values - that all reality hinges on moral foundations, and that all reality has spiritual control.”